 Every major cloud platform provides basic logging and monitoring facilities.
 Basic resource and bandwidth usage can be monitored, and logs can be streamed from a variety of sources into centralized aggregation.
 However, needs will often grow beyond these simplistic use cases.

 Utilizing logs for security analysis means fielding a resilient and reasonably performant logging infrastructure, including the capacity for long term storage and large-scale analytics.
-Effective security usually means having a search interface, similar to tools like Elasticsearch, as well as the ability to automatically alert relevant personnel when a potential incident is identified.
+Effective cloud security usually means having a search interface, similar to tools like Elasticsearch, as well as the ability to automatically alert relevant personnel when a potential incident is identified.
 Third-party log aggregation tools are often complex and prohibitively expensive.

 Effective cloud workload security means focusing on multiple elements, not all of them technical.
 While having the right tools in place at every layer of the application stack is critical, it’s also important to have the right culture and processes in place.
 Implementing the technical details is much easier when an organization focuses on effective, holistic security and engineering practices.